pingcap/docs/v3.0/reference/best-practices/massive-regions.md

 ### PD routing information is not updated in time

-In TiKV, pd-worker periodically reports Region Meta information to PD.
+In TiKV, pd-worker regularly reports Region Meta information to PD.
 When TiKV is restarted or switches the Region Leader, PD needs to recalculate Region's `approximate size / keys` through statistics.
 Therefore, with a large number of Regions, the single-threaded pd-worker might become the bottleneck, causing tasks to be piled up without being processed in time.
 In this situation, PD cannot obtain certain Region Meta information in time so that the routing information is not updated in time.
 This problem does not affect the actual reads and writes, but might cause inaccurate PD scheduling and require several round trips when TiDB updates Region cache.

-You can check *Worker pending tasks* under Task in the TiKV Grafana panel to determine whether pd-worker has tasks piled up.
+You can check *Worker pending tasks* under *Task* in the *TiKV Grafana* panel to determine whether pd-worker has tasks piled up.
 Generally, `pending tasks` should be kept at a relatively low value.

 ![Check pd-worker](/media/best-practices/pd-worker-metrics.png)

-Currently, pd-worker is optimized for efficiency in [#5620](https://github.com/tikv/tikv/pull/5620) on [TiKV master](https://github.com/tikv/tikv/tree/master), which is applied in versions later than [3.0.5](https://pingcap.com/docs/stable/releases/3.0.5/#tikv) (included).
-If you encounter a similar problem, it is recommended to upgrade to v3.0.5.
+Currently, pd-worker is optimized for better efficiency in [#5620](https://github.com/tikv/tikv/pull/5620) on [TiKV master](https://github.com/tikv/tikv/tree/master), which is applied in versions later than [3.0.5](https://pingcap.com/docs/stable/releases/3.0.5/#tikv) (included).
+If you encounter a similar problem, it is recommended to upgrade to v3.0.5 or later version.

 ### Prometheus is slow to query metrics

-In a large-scale cluster, as the number of TiKV instances increases, Prometheus has greater pressure when querying metrics, making it slower for you to view metrics in Grafana.
-This problem is eased by configuring pre-calculations in v3.0.
+In a large-scale cluster, as the number of TiKV instances increases, Prometheus has greater pressure to query metrics, making it slower for Grafana to display these metrics.
+To ease this problem, pre-calculations of metrics is configured in v3.0.